skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

 The `p_type` field indicates the segment type.
 This segment will hold the program and will be loaded into memory, so we want `PT_LOAD` (1).
-Other kinds of segments set up for dynamic loading and such.
+Other kinds of segments set up dynamic loading and such.

     echo -ne '\x01\x00\x00\x00' >> true